dansmyers/AI/Labs/4-RAG_Part_1/README.md

 4. This is sent to the LLM, which can draw upon the context-specific information in the prompt to guide the answer

 Other applications of RAG include providing up-to-date information after the model's training cutoff.

+### Aside: RAG vs. huge contexts vs. fine tuning

+RAG is not the only approach to building customized LLM apps.

+The current leading models, like Google's Gemini, can work with *extremely large context windows* of 1 million tokens, which is enough to process tens of thousands of pages of text in one query.
+Therefore, in theory, you could just dump your entire database into the context window for every query: Don't worry about picking the "most relevant" information, just give the LLM everything!

+Recall that transformer complexity scales quadratically with the size of the context window.
+Therefore, using huge windows isn't practical for general applications, because the cost and time per query is too high.

+The other option is to *fine tune* your model, by tweaking its weights directly.
+This is usually done to guide the model towards a specific part of the output space.
+The most important fine-tuning technique is called **Low-Rank Augmentation** (LoRA), which is used to customize image generators like Stable Diffusion toward particular styles or subjects.
+For other applications, the general consensus is that fine-tuning is harder that RAG, but doesn't yield better results.

 ## Architecture